Redmond High School (Washington): Organizations

-Over 44 student organizations exist at Redmond High School, ranging from ethnic groups such as Latinos Unidos and Asian Student Association, to sports such as Robotics and Bowling.
+Over 44 student organizations exist at Redmond High School, ranging from ethnic groups such as Latinos Unidos and Asian Student Association, to activities such as robotics and bowling.

+The school newspaper, The Blaze, was started in the 1960s.

-The academic teams at Redmond High School include Knowledge Bowl, Science Olympiad, Math, DECA, Mock Trial, Model UN, Orca Bowl, Programming (or Computer Science), and Speech and Debate.
+The academic teams at Redmond High School include Knowledge Bowl, Science Olympiad, Math, DECA, Mock Trial, Model UN, Orca Bowl, Programming (or Computer Science), Speech and Debate, and Nuclear Science.
 RHS Knowledge Bowl teams are known for excellence at the state level and consistently place at state competitions, most recently winning 7th and 8th place at the state tournament.
 In 2014, the Redmond High School Orca Bowl team also enjoyed great success placing second at the state level.
 The RHS Model UN debuted at the Washington State Model UN (WASMUN) Conference at Seattle University in 2011.
 The RHS Feminism club made their debut in 2014, followed by the RHS ACLU club in 2017.

 The DECA Class also operates the Student Store, and since 2008, has sent at least 10 participants to the International Career Development Conference per year.
-The Student Store closed in 2014.
+The Student Store closed in 2014, and reopened in 2023.